optimalcharb/pdf-entity-labeling/README.md

 ### Plugins

 I don't think additional plugins will be necessary and plugin-rotate can be ignored for now (it enables rotating the PDF from portrait to landscape). plugin-template is not a real plugin; it's a template to make plugin code readable.
-Eventually plugins could be split into multiple files but that would take some time changing imports/exports and the template ensures some things are exported and others aren't.
+Eventually plugins could be split into multiple files.

 ## Quickstart